Reflexology for the Mind, Body and Spirit.

-Reflexology can facilitate the unblocking of energy channels, which boosts circulation, eliminates toxins and encourages essential nutrients to reach poorly functioning areas of the body, ultimately improving the efficiency of the body systems to aid healing and restore balance.
+Reflexology can facilitate the unblocking of energy channels, which boosts circulation, eliminates toxins and encourages essential nutrients to reach poorly functioning areas of the body, ultimately improving the efficiency of the body’s systems to aid healing and restore balance.

 What is reflexology?

-Reflexology is an ancient therapy that was first identified by inscriptions on the walls of an Egyptian tomb dating back to 2500BC.
+Reflexology is an ancient therapy that was first identified from inscriptions on the walls of an Egyptian tomb dating back to 2500BC.
 Modern reflexology was introduced in the UK by ‘The Mother of Reflexology’ Eunice Ingham, who dedicated her life to reflexology because she witnessed first-hand the amazing benefits that the treatments offered.

-Reflexology is a non-invasive complimentary therapy based on the principle that the feet, hands and ears have a number of reflexes that each correspond to a specific part of the body.
+Reflexology is a non-invasive complimentary therapy based on the principle that the feet, hands, face and ears have a number of reflexes that each correspond to a specific part of the body.
 The application of pressure and gentle manipulation to stimulate the reflex points helps to revitalise and restore the body’s natural state of equilibrium.

 Reflexology is a powerful treatment that can be hugely beneficial both physically and emotionally.
 It can induce a wonderful feeling of deep relaxation and stress relief.
 It helps alleviate symptoms experienced by acute and chronic conditions, improves mental alertness, and enhances your sense of well-being.

-After a session of reflexology, you may notice that you feel more relaxed, that body tension eases and you experience improved sleep, better mood, increased energy levels, and a general sense of improved wellbeing.
+After a session of reflexology, you may notice that you feel more relaxed, that body tension eases and you experience improved sleep, better mood, increased energy levels, and a general sense of wellbeing.